ec2u/data/src/test/resources/eu/ec2u/data/tasks/events/EventsTurkuCity.md

 - filter out immaterial events (e.g. children, …)
 - location description (usually unpopulated) to be extended on the basis of the `location_extra_info` field

+## 2022-06-30

+* Fix mapping of location addresses: now skolemized resources are generated only for non empty descriptions

 # Samples

 ```http